 - The standard U.S. nutritional fact panel is acceptable by NAFDAC.
 Any nutritional claim on the product's label must be justified.
-Nutritional labeling is mandatory for any prepackaged food item for which the manufacturer makes a nutrition or dietary claim. - Foods for special dietary uses with claims of disease prevention, treatment, mitigation, cure or diagnosis must comply with NAFDAC's guidelines for registration of drugs and be registered as medicinal products or "nutriceuticals". - Labels must contain directions for safe usage, cautions such as interactions when taken with other drugs. - Additional nutritional labeling information is voluntary.
+Nutritional labeling is mandatory for any prepackaged food item for which the manufacturer makes a nutrition or dietary claim; - Foods for special dietary uses with claims of disease prevention, treatment, mitigation, cure or diagnosis must comply with NAFDAC's guidelines for registration of drugs and be registered as medicinal products or "nutriceuticals"; - Labels must contain directions for safe usage, cautions such as interactions when taken with other drugs; - Mandatory nutritional labeling information would commence in 2014.